The wsimport tool

-The wsimport tool The wsimport tool reads a WSDL and generates all the required artifacts for web service development, deployment, and invocation.
+The wsimport tool reads a WSDL and generates all the required artifacts for web service development, deployment, and invocation.
 The wsimport tool supports the top-down approach to developing JAX-WS Web services, where you are starting from a wsdl.

 The wsimport tool generated JAX-WS portable artifacts include Service Endpoint Interface (SEI), Service, Exception class mapped from wsdl:fault (if any), JAXB generated value types (mapped java classes from schema types) etc. These artifacts can be packaged in a WAR file with the WSDL and schema documents along with the endpoint implementation to be deployed.

-The wsgen tool The wsgen tool reads an existing web service implementation class (SIB) and generates the required JAX–WS portable artifacts for web service development and deployment.
+The wsgen tool reads an existing web service implementation class (SIB) and generates the required JAX–WS portable artifacts for web service development and deployment.
 The wsgen tool can be used for bottoms-up approach, where you are starting from a service endpoint implementation (SIB) rather than a wsdl.

 Can we say that wsgen and wsimport command generates same classes (same JAX-WS artifacts)?